JoaoLopesF/SPFD5408/README.md

 #SPFD5408 Library

-Adafruit Libraries changed to works in TFT 2.4 shields with the SPFD5408 controler
+This library is the Adafruit TFT Libraries changed to works in TFT 2.4 shields with the SPFD5408 controler

+This library is the last version of Adafruit, inclusive with buttons features.

+The TFT 2.4 is cheap TFT, that generally is form China.
+With poor documentation, libraries e how to works

+When we try to use the TFT 2.4 with SPFD5408 controller in sketches with Adafruit TFT libraries, several things can happen :

+	- White Screen
+	- Screen with noise
+	- Touch does not work
+	- The colors are reversed
+	- And other things

+After trying for several days trying the solutions I found on the web, and none works 100%.
+So I decided to do a specific to this controller.
+And it was easy for those who are beginning to work with TFT.
+And avoid much headache in this.

 DISCLAIMER: